• To download this notebook, click the download icon in the toolbar above and select the .ipynb format.

 integration on the derivatives of the equations of motion.

-The integration is performed by running Runge-Kutta of fourth order.
+The integration is performed by running fourth-order Runge-Kutta.

 For a datapoint, the equations are composed of translational equations,